noynaert/act102handouts/10_Bootstrap/Bootstrap_010_What_and_Why.md

-# Bootstrap 010 -- What is Bootstrap, and Why Use It?
+# Bootstrap 10.010 -- What is Bootstrap, and Why Use It?

-This material is based on Bootstrap version ~~4~~ 5.

 ## What is Bootstrap?